 You should start your adventure at the Oaxaca’s main square (zocalo in Spanish), Plaza de la Constitucion.
 Originally built in colonial times, the main square, or zocalo, has been the focal point for life in Oaxaca City for some 500 years.

-There’s always something going on here, whether it’s a large-scale celebration of a special day, or just some street performers putting on a show for passersby.
 The main square is a great place for people watching as well!
 You can stop for a snack at one of the street food stalls, or buy souvenirs or fresh fruit with a bit of chili on top from the many vendors.

 In such a religious country, it comes as no surprise that Oaxaca City is home to plenty of beautiful churches that are not to be missed.
 In particular, make sure you stop by the Catedral de Oaxaca, a magnificent piece of architecture with its amazing façade made from local green-tinged stone, and neoclassical interior.